Startup Checklist

 Brand Your Startup

-To begin building awareness and recognition of your startup’s brand, you must design a business logo.
-A well-designed logo not only helps people identify and remember your brand, but also can foster trust.
+The first task in building your startup’s brand is designing a business logo.
+A well-designed logo can not only help people identify and remember your brand, but also foster trust.

 Build a Business Website